junewoop/projects/README_Intersect.txt

 There are some pixelations, which are somewhat expected in regular implementation.
 Speckles occur in complex scenefiles such as chess.xml, but this only occurs within small microscopic region.
 I suspect this is caused by floating point compu- tations.
+Also, rendering time for chess files takes 2-3 minutes in my local computer.
-Also, I could see some minor differences between rendered image and scene (cf. Piazza post @773)
+Lastly, I could observe some minor differences between rendered images and scenes.
+(cf. Piazza post @773)